TioluwaniIbirogba/student_management_system_python_project/README.md

 # Student Management System

 A command line project built using Python and SQLITE that helps in students informations management.
 It is a program that create a sql database table(if it does not exist) that store an id that is unique, name, age, program and grade of each student.
 A student information can be added, searched for, updated, deleted and sorted in some specific orders.
 The class statistics, calculated by the database, can be viewed.
+The program also includes data validation and error handling.

 # Features
 - Add students